MichaelG259/mag259-it265-002-2026/docs/game-treatment.md

 - **Refinement**:
   Suggested warning system for when attacking player is about to win, akin to "UNO".
 Removed piercing rule, reverted to first in column.

+### Feedback 4
+- **Reviewer**:
+  Dany, Classmate
+- **Summary**:
+  First Defender win.
+- **Refinement**:
+  Questioned applicability of impassable tile.
+Removed Rule "Attacking units cannot move into or past a currently visible column, unless the space they are moving into or past is obstructed by an impassable tile."

 ---